 In life, there is practically a myriad of ways you can get stressed: deadlines in work or school, worrying about the kids, a fear of losing a job or scholarship, among others.
 All of these can produce an avalanche stress hormone, in turn, produce timely physiological changes.
 When in stress, the heart pounds and breathing goes quicker.

+“There are so many ways stress creeps into our lives, yet if we take control of our time and make proactive and healthy decisions, we can stop these negative cycles and truly take care of our mental health.”
+That is according to Sonja Seglin, LCPC.
 This sequence of reactions called the “fight or flight” reaction, which is an evolved survival mechanism.
 This mechanism initially developed as a way to fend off the dangers primitive man faced, growing over time to sense threats and determine whether one can fight it or not.
 An unfortunate side-effect of this evolution, however, is that this also works on things such as a traffic jam, workplace pressure, household difficulties.

 Throughout time, research has learned only not about the why and how of stress, but at the same time, gain information to effects, one can face physically and mentally.
 Research indicates chronic stress leads to spiking blood pressures, promoting the artery-clogging formation deposits, which lead to depression, anxiety, and addiction.
 Other effects of stress include obesity, by direct methods (eating more) or indirect methods (decreased exercise and sleep).